 “Perfect,” Stiles agreed.
 It was perfect for them, so that counted, sure.
 “But, I mean—there’s nobody that you can buy it from, you get that, right?”

 The troll sat quietly.
-Stiles didn't have a lot of direct experience with trolls, or, um, any, and everything he'd read had not prepared him for this much quiet sitting.
+Stiles didn't have a lot of direct experience with trolls, or, um, any experience at all, and everything he'd read had not prepared him for this much quiet sitting.
 There had been much more focus on powerful and mysterious troll magic, powerful and mysterious troll communities, and a lot of emphasis on their many strengths and very few weaknesses if it came to a fight.
 There had been a few brief mentions of how trolls had this way of going totally still, with a natural semi-glamour that made human eyes slip over their features and mistake them for true stone, but Stiles would have appreciated a little warning as to how disconcerting it was, and how it would complicate his efforts to hold a conversation with one.
 He wasn't even sure how much stillness was normal troll behavior and how much was just Sandy being Sandy, the way they were deliberate and methodical and sat and turned their thoughts over and around to examine from every angle before acting.
 It kind of made Stiles want to tear his hair out.
 “I was told that this was the way of things in human lands,” Sandy said.

 “That is not untrue,” Stiles said carefully.
 “However, there is a special circumstance for spaces like this one, which are communal: everybody agrees that no one person owns it, so anyone can visit and enjoy it when they want to, and nobody has to fight.”